Teaching Magnetism with Bivectors: Pedagogy and Conclusions

-As we have seen, the bivector description of magnetic fields and their effects is mathematically equivalent to the traditional (pseudo)vector approach.
-Component by component, the equations are the same: only the labels change.
-But the geometric interpretation is entirely different: it trades away the familiarity of vector operations (and the subtlety of the cross product) in favor of a picture that is less familiar but has more direct relationships to the sources and effects of the field.
+The bivector description of magnetism is mathematically equivalent to the traditional (pseudo)vector approach; component by component, the equations are the same.
+We trade away the well-known vector operations (and the subtlety of the cross product) in favor of a less familiar picture that has more direct relationships to the field's sources and effects.

-In the classroom, the primary goal of teaching magnetism as a bivector is to help students avoid the known pitfalls of the (pseudo)vector approach, but that has to be balanced against the costs of introducing the new formalism.
-Every instructor will have to judge how much of the new picture to incorporate.
-Instructional time is always at a premium, so the best adjustments will be ``revisions'' rather than ``additions'' to the standard curriculum.
+Teaching magnetism as a bivector helps students avoid the known pitfalls of the (pseudo)vector approach, but that has to be balanced against the costs of introducing the new formalism.
+Individual instructors can judge how much of the new picture to incorporate.

-A pure bivector treatment would entirely eliminate the need to teach right-hand rules and the cross product (along with worries about left-handed coordinate systems), but that is not practical: students will need to engage with the traditional approach in other courses and contexts for the foreseeable future.
-But in the author's experience, students appreciate seeing the cross product as ``first construct the wedge product tile, and then curl your right-hand fingers so your thumb points along the cross product result.''
-It doesn't cost much class time to comment that the parallelogram tile is the ``true'' magnetic field, and that we are just converting it to a vector with the right-hand rule for computational convenience.
+A pure bivector treatment would entirely eliminate the need to teach right-hand rules, dwell on the cross product, or worry about left-handed coordinate systems.
+However, that is not practical today: students need to engage with the traditional approach in other courses and contexts.
+But, in the author's experience, students appreciate learning the direction of the cross product as ``first construct the wedge product tile, then curl your right-hand fingers in the direction of the tile's orientation: your thumb points in the direction of the cross product.''
+It doesn't cost much class time to comment that the parallelogram tile itself may be a ``truer'' description of the magnetic field, and that we use the right-hand rule to convert it to a vector for computational convenience.

-The other major pedagogical stumbling block addressed by bivectors is students' tendency to confuse electric and magnetic field vectors and their beheviors.
+Students also tend to confuse electric and magnetic fields.
 Presenting magnetic fields primarily as tiles rather than arrows would make the distinction clear.
-But if that is too big a leap, instructors could draw magnetic fields as illustrated in the second row of Fig.~\ref{fig:CoordBivecs}: draw the traditional (pseudo)vector along with a curved arrow around it indicating the right-hand rule orientation of the corresponding bivector.
-(A similar convention is sometimes used by engineers to illustrate torque, another pseudovector quantity.)
+But if that is too big a leap, instructors can draw magnetic fields as illustrated in Fig.~\ref{fig:DecVectorExamples}: the traditional (pseudo)vector with a curved arrow around it indicating the right-hand rule orientation of the corresponding bivector.\footnote{A similar convention is sometimes used by engineers to illustrate torque, another pseudovector quantity.}